Mikaela/mikaela.github.io/README.markdown

 * pages/ — normal pages
 * php/ — php scripts that haven't found their way anywhere else
 * r/ — redirects, some kind of personal URL shorrtener
+* or/ — same, but not redirecting and for Tor Onion Services
+* ir/ — same, but for I2P eepsites

 Sitemaps: